-Prerequisite(s): Completion of DHT102, DHT103, and DHT105 with a grade of C or higher and a minimum GPA of 2.5.
+Prerequisite(s): Successful completion of the first semester of the Dental Hygiene program with a grade of C or higher in all courses and a cumulative GPA of 2.5 or higher.
 The principles of general pathology in relationship to diseases of the teeth, soft tissues and supporting structures of the oral cavity are the focus of this course.
 The importance of early recognition of abnormal conditions in the mouth is emphasized.
 Inflammation and healing, growth disturbances, blood and lymph nodes, GI and urinary tracts, the endocrine system and microbiologic diseases will be discussed.